 3: Local planning regulations

-If you are planning to open up a bricks and mortar beauty salon, then you need to make sure you comply with any local planning and premises regulations and hold any licences and insurance needed to operate the treatments you offer.
-This is especially important when you have electrical services such as saunas and sunbeds that will need inspecting.
+If you are planning to open up a bricks and mortar beauty salon, then you need to make sure you comply with any local planning and premises regulations and hold any licenses and insurance needed to operate the treatments you offer.
+This is especially important when you have electrical services such as saunas and sunbeds that will need inspecting regularly.
 You may need to seek permission from your local council for any planned refits or alterations to your premises.
 At the same time, you will also need to consider the health and safety needs of your establishment, which could be particularly important if you have any hazardous products on the premises (click here to learn more about storage solutions).
 By ensuring that these types of materials and chemicals are kept safe and secure, you can guarantee the safety of not only your employees but your customers too.
 This will be of great importance when it comes to be successful.
 Finally, you will want to protect yourself and your business by forming a company (Ex: LLC or Corporation) for the peace of mind of acquiring a corporate veil.

 4: Budget wisely

 Depending on the type of beauty business you are planning to set up, your budget may need to cover overheads such as rent and business rates, insurance, power and utilities.
 Juvea understands that most beauty entrepreneurs will think first about the equipment they will need and budget accordingly, but we recommend you take a step back to assess all aspects of your new beauty business, and not just budget for the treatments alone.
 For example, it would be an important first step to check some ERP accounting software that would be right for your company.
 It is important, then, to know more about the differences between Zipbooks vs Quickbooks.

 5: Grow your brand awareness